Ken P's Today in History

 • 1993 - Jean Mueller discovers comet Mueller/1993a.

-• 1998 - The Lunar Prospector spacecraft is launched into orbit around the Moon, and later finds evidence for frozen water, in soil in permanently shadowed craters near the Moon's poles.
+• 1998 - The Lunar Prospector spacecraft is launched into orbit around the Moon.

 Extreme weather history:

-• 1839 - wo-day storm off Irish and English coast immortalized as "The Big Wind".
+• 1839 - Two-day storm off Irish and English coast immortalized as "The Big Wind".

 • 2006 - The record-breaking 2005 Atlantic hurricane season officially draws to a close as Tropical Storm Zeta dissipates.